In the UK, 70 million cups of coffee are drunk every day.

 “The favourable effect of coffee on liver cancer might be mediated by coffee’s proven prevention of diabetes, a known risk factor for the disease, or for its beneficial effects on cirrhosis and liver enzymes.”

 So why is coffee such a favourite?
-It could be the busy lives of people with time-consuming careers that drive them to drink coffee to refresh them, or the variety of choice and the different types of drinks available.
-Or else, it could be that, instead of tea, coffee is the new fashionable beverage of choice!
+It could be the busy lives of people with time-consuming careers that drive them to drink it to refresh them, or the variety of choice and the different types of drinks available.
+Or else, it could be that, instead of tea, coffee now is just simply the new fashionable beverage of choice!